Skip to main content

 In Portugal, a mandatory quality assurance (QA) review system is required for all statutory audits of financial statements.
 Under the Law No. 148/2015 the Comissão do Mercado de Valores Mobiliários (CMVM) is responsible for conducting the reviews.

 Accordingly, the CMVM has established a QA review system for audits of all public interest entities (PIEs), which include listed companies, credit institutions, insurance undertakings, pension funds, investment companies, and some state-owned companies.
-As far as non-PIEs QA reviews are concerned, the Ordem dos Revisores Oficiais de Contas (OROC) is performing these inspections in accordance with the Decree Law No. 140/2015.
+As far as non-PIEs QA reviews are concerned, the Ordem dos Revisores Oficiais de Contas (OROC) is performing these inspections in accordance with the Statute of OROC.
 The OROC’s QA review system is subject to supervision by the CMVM.

-Lastly, in accordance with the Decree Law No. 139/2015, the Ordem dos Contabilistas Certificados (OCC) has responsibility for establishing a mandatory QA review system for chartered accountants (Contabilista Certificado).
+Lastly, in accordance with the Statute of OCC, the Ordem dos Contabilistas Certificados (OCC) has responsibility for establishing a mandatory QA review system for chartered accountants (Contabilista Certificado).
 The OCC has instituted a mandatory quality control program for accountants, which involves practice review inspections and quality control regulation.
 The OCC reports that it has used SMO 1 as a guideline for the development of its QA system.
-The OCC reports it is working on a new approach for 2023, shifting the focus from quality control to quality management, considering the new suite of Quality Management standards issued by the IAASB.
+The OCC began a new approach in 2023, shifting the focus from quality control to quality management, considering the new suite of Quality Management standards issued by the IAASB.

 Based on available information on the CMVM’s QA review system, it seems that it is aligned with SMO 1 best practices; however, additional information would be beneficial to confirm alignment.
 The OROC reports that its QA system fulfills all the requirements of SMO 1.